davidiwezulu/ecommerce/README.md

 ### Configuration

-The package provides a configuration file located at `config/ecommerce.php`, allowing you to customize various aspects.
+The package provides a configuration file located at `config/ecommerce.php`, allowing you to customise various aspects.

 #### Important Note